jcandrews2/spell-checker/README.md

 2. enter a passage when prompted (preferrably with misspelled words)

 bk_tree.py: contains logic for the bk tree and main method.
-bktree.pickle: saved version of the completed bk tree.
+bktree.pickles: saved version of the completed bk trees.
 word_bank.txt: word bank of 10,000 popular english words to be checked by levenshtein.
 spell_check.py: checks the input words against the dictionary and returns a list of misspelled words.
 levenshtein.py: contatins the logic to run the levenshtein algorithm on two input words.
 Returns a similarity score.